DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Mark Wahlberg, Julianne Moore, Burt Reynolds, Don Cheadle, John C. Reilly, William H. Macy, Heather Graham, Nicole Ari Parker, Philip Seymour Hoffman, Luis Guzmán, Philip Baker Hall, Thomas Jane, Robert Ridgely, Robert Downey Sr.

-Description: In the 1970s San Fernando Valley, Golden Age porn director Jack Horner (Burt Reynolds) discovers a high-school dropout busboy Eddie Adams (Mark Wahlberg) is and reinvents him into the pornographic superstar Dirk Diggler.
+Description: In the 1970s San Fernando Valley, Golden Age porn director Jack Horner (Burt Reynolds) discovers a high-school dropout busboy Eddie Adams (Mark Wahlberg), and reinvents him into the pornographic superstar Dirk Diggler.
 Fellow porn actors support Dirk’s rise to fame, including the motherly Amber Waves (Julianne Moore), the confident Buck Swope (Don Cheadle), Dirk’s best buddy Reed Rothchild (John C. Reilly), the spunky Rollergirl (Heather Graham).
-Together they navigate their careers battling drugs, their egos, and the changing times of the decades.
+Together, they navigate their careers battling drugs, their egos, and the changing times of the decades.

 P.T.
 Anderson’s second feature film is based on a mockumentary he directed in high school called The Dirk Diggler Story.
 The short is based on the 1981 documentary Exhausted: John C. Holmes, The Real Story about the life of a famous porn actor, which served as the inspiration for Dirk Diggler.